lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 where **N**<sub>1</sub>, ..., **N**<sub>15</sub> are the entropy expressions
 corresponding to the natural coordinates; *X*<sub>16</sub>, ..., *X*<sub>n</sub>
-are subsets random variables containing some auxiliary variable, and, optionally, one or several of *a,b,c,d*.
-(These are the entropies which remained after the elimination step).
+are subsets of random variables containing some auxiliary variable, and, optionally, one or several of *a,b,c,d*.
+(These are the entropy variables which remained after the elimination steps).

 By the duality theorem of Linear Programming, consequences of this system are exactly their non-negative linear combinations.
-Among these linear combinations the 4-variable entropy inequalities are those where the coefficients at positions 16, 17, up to *n* are zero.
-The coefficients at positions from 1 to 15 are just the *natural* coefficients of the inequality.
+Among these linear combinations the 4-variable entropy inequalities are those where the coefficients at positions 16, 17, up to *n* are all zeroes.
+The coefficients at positions from 1 to 15 are the *natural* coefficients of the inequality.
 By renorming, we assume that the first, Ingleton coefficient is exactly one, and can request that coefficients 12 to 15 are zero as well.
 Writing the above inequalities as columns, the &quot;LP variables&quot;